viewsourc3/Chishiki/posts/Computer_Science/GPG.md

 ---

 This post is primarly for the non-tech saavy, in the hope that they will have a better grasp of what PGP is, but also, perhaps, use it.

 ### ELI5 - What does PGP stand for and how does it work?

 #### GPG stands for "Pretty Good Privacy".
 ... and GPG, or GnuPG (GNU Privacy Guard), is one of the implementations of the PGP standard, and is a strong alternative to the official PGP software.
 In other words, GPG is PGP.
-I'll be using them

 #### What is it?
-First, let me tell you what it is *not*.

 Imagine you have a box, and you want to put something private in it.
 Something that only a few selected people would be allowed to see.
 If you would want to send that box to someone, you'd probably add a lock to it.
 But in order for the people you trust to open that box, you'd need to send its key along with it, perhaps by taping it under the box.

 If someone steals the box, it won't be long until they could open and access its content.